awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ### AWS CLI<a name="USER_ReadRepl.Create.CLI"></a>

-To create a read replica from a source DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
-This example also enables storage autoscaling\.
+To create a read replica from a source DB instance, use the AWS CLI command [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
+This example also sets the allocated storage size and enables storage autoscaling\.

 You can specify other settings\.
 For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.